recap-utr/nlp-service/README.md

 ## General Usage

-Once the server is running, you are free to call any of the functions defined in the underlying [protobuf file](https://github.com/ReCAP-UTR/Schema/blob/main/proto/arg_services/nlp/v1/nlp.proto).
+Once the server is running, you are free to call any of the functions defined in the underlying [protobuf file](https://github.com/recap-utr/arg-services/blob/main/arg_services/nlp/v1/nlp.proto).
-The corresponding documentation is located in the same [GitHub project](https://github.com/ReCAP-UTR/Schema/blob/main/doc/README.md#arg_servicesnlpv1nlpproto).
+The corresponding documentation is located at the [Buf Schema Registry](https://buf.build/recap/arg-services/docs/main:arg_services.nlp.v1).
 _Please note:_ The examples here use the Python programming language, but are also directly applicable to any other language supported by gRPC.

 ```python